helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

 Now you are ready to try out the toolkit.
 To continue, see the following pages:
 * [OpenVINO™ Toolkit Overview](../index.md)
-* [Get Started Guide for Linux](../get_started/get_started_linux.md) to see the basic OpenVINO™ toolkit workflow and run code samples and demo applications with pre-trained models on different inference devices.
+* [Get Started Guide](../get_started/get_started.md) to see the basic OpenVINO™ toolkit workflow and run code samples and demo applications with pre-trained models on different inference devices.

 ## Troubleshooting